cwi-dis/cwipc_test/readme.md

 Some documents by Jack on the architecture (because he can't get his head around Google Docs for anything but the simplest word processing and spreadsheet documents).

 - [Component Architecture](doc/component-architecture.md)

+## Sync testing

+The arduino program in _neopixelsync_ should be built and flashed onto an Arduino Nano.
+Attach a strip of 18 neopixels (pin 6 is the data connection).
+Connect to USB power supply.
+The first two pixels will light up red and orangeish, the third pixel will be off.
+The rest will be a strip of green ones, with each next pixel lit up 3ms after the previous one.

+The script in `synch-scripts/dumpframes.sh` will capture 10 pointclouds from all attached cameras, and in addition it will dump the PNG images from the RGB data.
+Point all cameras at the led strip.
+Compare the corresponding images to see whether the cameras are in sync.